rlowden22/decision-tree-analysis/README.md

 ```
 For each sample, the traversal logic checks the relevant feature against the node’s threshold, then moves left or right accordingly until a leaf is reached.
 The label stored at that leaf becomes the prediction.
 This is helpful for calculating the accuracy score using the built in sci-kit learn tool.

 This from-scratch CART implementation mirrors the theoretical process of decision tree construction: recursively partitioning the feature space to maximize class separation at each step.
-It also made the algorithm’s trade-offs more tangible — for example, the impact of maximum depth, minimum samples per split, and the computational cost of evaluating all possible thresholds.
+It also made the algorithm’s trade-offs more tangible for me to understand.
+For example, the impact of maximum depth, number of features, and the computational cost of evaluating all possible thresholds.